alvaro-cuesta/townsclipper/README.md

   http://scriptology.de/townscaper.html might have the full list of corners, but I'd rather understand the algorithm.

-- En/decode into an intermediate representation (JSON) close to the bit string.

-- Decode into a corners + voxels data structure.
+- Decode IR into a corners + voxels data structure.

-- Encode from corners + voxels back into data string.
+- Encode from corners + voxels back into IR.

-- Errors and/or leniency on invalid input.
+- Usage examples on README

-- Maybe use STDIO for input?
-Yarn adds crap into STDOUT so it's not pipe-friendly :/

 - Post to: